Suriya1811/movie-data-pipeline/README.md

 ```
 cd C:\Works\movie-data-pipeline
 ```

-the path differs from pc to pc - so check for your specified path.
+ Note: The path differs from PC to PC – adjust the path based on your system.

 ### Step 2: Create and Activate Virtual Environment